Bitte-ein-Git/ha_tuya-local/documentation.bak/docs/usage/configure_add_device.md

 # Add new devices

 !!!
 Note "Before You Start"
-    You must have your device's `localkey` and `ID` to add your device to **🗿• Tuya +**.
+    You must have your device's `localkey` and `ID` to add your device to **🗿• LocalTuya +**.
 The easiest way is to configure the Cloud API account in the integration.

     If you want to obtain the `id and localkey` without configuring the cloud API, good guides are available for <br>
     [TuyaAPI Setup](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md){target=_blank},